 - 1. Open one cold tap (e.g. kitchen sink).

 - 2. Place pump into water container.

 - 3. Insert plug into wall socket.

-- Whale socket: Locate plug tab into lid slot and close lid to lock in position in the socket.
+- 4. Whale socket: Insert plug into socket and slide cover down to lock the plug in position.

 - Adjust dust cover over opening in container (please note dust cover should not be secured to water container as air must be allowed to enter container to replace water being pumped out). - 6.
 Switch on 12 volt supply at main panel isolator switch. - 7.
 Water will flow from the open tap expelling any trapped air in a few seconds. - 8.
 Turn off tap, the system is now ready for use.